Avantgarde95/DuktapeTest/README.md

 ### How to run

 After building,
-make sure that the working directory is the same as the directory of the executable (`DuktapeTest(.exe.)`) and `dist` directory exists on that directory.
+make sure that the working directory is the same as the directory of the executable (`DuktapeTest(.exe)`) and `dist` directory exists on that directory.
 Just run the executable.